joeyshi12/obsidian-vault/courses/cpsc314/GLSL.md

 - Used for both vertex shaders and fragment shaders with small differences

 ## Key Concepts
-- Uniform type qualifier
+- Uniform type qualifies
     - Same for all vertices
 - "in", "out" (WebGL 2) or "varying" (WebGL 1) type qualifiers configure data flow in pipeline
 - "in" type qualifiers
 	- Input from previous shader stage